lucques/conjin/README.md

 ## Architecture
-If you decide to use conjin, the resulting app consists of three components:
+If you decide to use Conjin, the resulting app consists of three components:

 1. **Conjin** (the `composer-projects/conjin/` Composer package): The Conjin framework provides the infrastructure, including the webserver entry point, libraries, macros, CSS styles, external runtime assets, and deployment tooling.
 2. **Content** (part of your repo): This is a buch of easy-to-write PHP files, hierarchically stored in a filesystem.
-They automatically get included and served by the conjin app.
+They automatically get included and served by the Conjin app.
 3. **Deployment** (part of your repo): This is essentially a single and small config file which ties 1. and 2. together.
 The built executable will orchestrate all necessary services via Docker.

 This repository is a monorepo containing three sibling projects under `composer-projects/`: the reusable framework package, a human-facing demo app, and a deterministic integration-test fixture.
 Both applications depend only on the framework package.
 The repository root holds setup, documentation, tests, and supporting orchestration.
 A real application normally keeps its content and deployment configuration in its own repository and installs Conjin as a Composer dependency.